-Grasp the plastic 'spin lock' collar on the syringe barrel with index finger and thumb, unscrew and discard the gray rubber cap from the syringe barrel.
+(a) Grasp the plastic 'spin lock' collar on the syringe barrel with index finger and thumb.
+Unscrew and discard the gray rubber cap from the syringe barrel.

-(b) Maintain your grip on the spin lock, ensuring that you have clear visibility of the connection.
-Attach the syringe to the vial adapter by screwing the spin lock clockwise into the opening on the side of the vial adapter.
-Gently twist the syringe until it stops turning to ensure a tight connection.
-(Overtightening can result in a poor connection and leakage)
+(b) Maintaining your grip on the spin lock, attach the syringe to the vial adapter by screwing the spin lock clockwise onto the vial adapter luer lock.
+Gently twist the spin lock until it stops turning to ensure a tight connection.

+Note: Overtightening can result in a poor connection and leakage.